La Verne Fire & Emergency Services

 The fundamental findings of the Review surfaced a key question for the Council’s consideration and represents a fork in the road for options for the community: shift to a highly functional fire department in a relatively short time frame with a move to LA County Fire but experience increased costs for services; or, maintain local control of the City’s fire services and spend additional funds which would need to be identified to implement reforms, improve staffing levels and address an array of management issues.

-- pdf City of La Verne Fire Department Service Deployment Review (FULL REPORT) (864 KB)
+- City of La Verne Fire Department Service Deployment Review (PDF)

-- pdf Feasibility Study for the Provision of Fire Protection, Paramedic and Incidental Services for the City of La Verne by the Consolidated Fire Protection District of Los Angeles County (FULL STUDY) (1.47 MB)
+- Feasibility Study for the Provision of Fire Protection, Paramedic and Incidental Services for the City of La Verne (PDF)

 - July 6, 2021 Approval of a Standards of Cover Analysis - Community Risk Assessment Staff Report (PDF)

 - June 7, 2021 Official City of La Verne Statement on Fire Service Matter (PDF)

 - May 20, 2021 Official City of La Verne Statement on Fire Service Matter (PDF)

 - November 2, 2020 Agenda Report on the Delivery of Fire-EMS Service (PDF)